vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 - sequential accessibility (fractal or recursive worlds; first we create a VM [(virtual machine)](https://en.wikipedia.org/wiki/Virtual_machine), and then we build a model in it)
 - global variables (interpenetrating worlds).

 These models suggest in work [4].
-In this section consider a particular case of fractal worlds, it is a reflection.
+In this section consider a particular case of fractal worlds, it is a reflexion.

 ## Application domain
 In the book [5, p.248] considered a conceptual graphs for representation knowledge.